 - Arrange the arugula leaves on the plate.
 Top the tomatoes with the fresh basil leave.

-- Drizzle olive oil and balsamic syrup over the tomatoes, burrata cheese and the arugula.
+- Drizzle olive oil and balsamic glaze over the tomatoes, burrata cheese and the arugula.

 - Season with salt and pepper to taste.